-Concentrix Corporation ("Concentrix" or the "Company"), is a global technology and services leader that designs, builds and runs fully integrated, end-to-end solutions at speed and scale across the enterprise, helping iconic and disruptive brands drive deep understanding, full lifecycle engagement, and differentiated experiences for their end-customers around the world.
-The Company provides end-to-end capabilities, including customer experience ("CX") process optimization, technology innovation and design engineering, front- and back-office automation, analytics, and business transformation services to clients in five primary industry verticals.
-The Company's primary verticals are: technology and consumer electronics; retail, travel and e-commerce; communications and media; banking, financial services and insurance; and healthcare.
+Concentrix Corporation ("Concentrix" or the "Company"), is a global technology and services leader that designs, builds, and runs fully integrated, end-to-end solutions at speed and scale across the enterprise, helping iconic and disruptive brands drive deep understanding, full lifecycle engagement, and differentiated experiences for their end-customers around the world.
+The Company provides end-to-end capabilities, including customer experience ("CX") process optimization, technology innovation and design engineering, front- and back-office automation, analytics, and business transformation services to clients in five primary industry verticals: technology and consumer electronics; retail, travel and e-commerce; communications and media; banking, financial services and insurance; and healthcare.